entropicalabs/openqaoa/README.md

 ## Installation instructions

+OpenQAOA is divided into separately installable plugins based on the requirements of the user.
+Currently, OpenQAOA supports the following backends and each of them are separately installable.
+- `openqaoa-braket` for AWS Braket
+- `openqaoa-azure` for Microsoft Azure Quantum
+- `openqaoa-pyquil` for Rigetti Pyquil
+- `openqaoa-qiskit` for IBM Qiskit

+The key functionalities of OpenQAOA are placed in `openqaoa-core` which comes pre-installed with each flavour of OpenQAOA.

+The OpenQAOA metapackage allows you to install plug-ins of OpenQAOA together.

 You can install the latest version of OpenQAOA directly from PyPI.
 First, create a virtual environment with python3.8, 3.9, 3.10 and then pip install openqaoa with the following command

 ```